luuhoanganhhuy/pacman-ai-agent-/README.md

 * max: adds up all of the rewards, stops when a move leads to a life lost.
 * avg: compute the average of the rewards, that is, the total reward divided by the number of the movement node's children.

+## Note:
+This project is a university assignment from Algorithms & Data Structure subject in The University of Melbourne, Department of Computing  and Software System, Semester 2 2019.